 An investor is a person or organization that purchases and holds assets, in this case mortgage loans.
 Investors include investment firms, insurance companies, government sponsored entities (GSEs) and others, such as correspondent or wholesale lenders that fund or buy mortgage loans from originators or sellers (possibly another investor).
-Investors may invest in single or whole loans, pools of mortgage loans packaged into a mortgage-backed security (MBS), or residential mortgage-backed security (RMBS), a type of asset-backed security (an "instrument") that is secured by a mortgage or collection of mortgages.
+Investors may invest in single or whole loans, pools of mortgage loans packaged into a mortgage-backed security (MBS) or residential mortgage-backed security (RMBS), a type of asset-backed security (an "instrument") that is secured by a mortgage or collection of mortgages.

-At Q1 2019, there were 17,048 active2 and inactive nonbank mortgage companies employing 148,538 active and inactive mortgage loan originators (MLOs), identified in the Nationwide Multistate Licensing System (NMLS).
+At the end of Q1 2021, there were 19,655 active2 and inactive nonbank mortgage companies employing 185,301 active and inactive mortgage loan originators (MLOs), identified in the Nationwide Multistate Licensing System (NMLS).
 Due to the nature of the state system, which requires each company and individual to hold a license in each state where they conduct business, there are far more licenses held than the actual number of companies and MLOs [see table below].